-Chairman Appointed: June 2012 (Board), April 2014 (Chairman)
+01 Lord Blackwell Chairman Appointed: June 2012 (Board), April 2014 (Chairman)

-Skills and experience: Lord Blackwell has deep financial services knowledge as well as extensive insurance, banking, regulatory and public policy experience gained from senior positions in a wide range of industries.
+Skills and experience: Lord Blackwell has deep financial services knowledge including in insurance and banking, as well as regulatory and public policy experience gained from senior positions in a wide range of industries.
 His breadth of experience, credibility with key stakeholders and strong leadership qualities make him an effective Chairman.
-He was previously the Chairman of Scottish Widows Group and Interserve plc, a former Senior Independent Director of Standard Life and also chaired their UK Life and Pensions Board.
-His other former Non-Executive Directorships have included Halma plc, Dixons Group and SEGRO.
-He was also a member of the Board of the Centre for Policy Studies, a Non-Executive Board Member of Ofcom and of the Office of Fair Trading, a Partner of McKinsey & Co. and a Director of Group $Development\,at\,NatWest\,Group.\,He\,was\,Head\,of\,the$ Prime Minister's Policy Unit from 1995 to 1997 and was appointed a Life Peer in 1997.
-External appointments: None.

-02 Anita Frew NG A Ri Re RB Deputy Chairman and Independent Director Appointed: December 2010 (Board), May 2014 (Deputy Chairman)
+Lord Blackwell was previously the Chairman of Scottish Widows Group, and Interserve plc, Director of Group Development at NatWest Group, a Senior Independent Director of Standard Life and also chaired their UK Life and Pensions Board.
+His past Non-Executive Directorships have included Halma plc, Dixons Group, SEGRO and Ofcom.
+He was Head of the Prime Minister's Policy Unit from 1995 to 1997 and was appointed a Life Peer in 1997.
+He has an MA in Natural Sciences from the University of Cambridge, a Ph.D in Finance and Economics and an MBA from the University of Pennsylvania.
+External appointments: Governor of the Yehudi and Independent Director Appointed: December 2010 (Board), May 2014 (Deputy Chairman)